Code-Institute-Submissions/b1ndark-project1/README.md

 ## __User Experience__

 Visitors:
-- The users will adquire knowledge of what they might be interested in, either beaches or activities.
+- The users will acquire knowledge of what they might be interested in, either beaches or activities.
-- They will be able to request info on the content that is either being displayed or that they maight have heard about(beaches or activities)
+- They will be able to request info on the content that is either being displayed or that they might have heard about (beaches or activities).
 -

 Goals: